Legal Intern Visa Sponsorship Jobs in California

 Which visa types are most common for legal intern roles in California?

-The H-1B is the most common visa for legal intern roles that convert to full-time attorney positions, though it requires a qualifying specialty occupation and is subject to the annual lottery.
-J-1 exchange visitor visas are frequently used for law student internships through accredited exchange programs.
+The H-1B visa is the most common visa for legal intern roles that convert to full-time attorney positions, though it requires a qualifying specialty occupation and is subject to the annual lottery.
+J-1 visa exchange visitor visas are frequently used for law student internships through accredited exchange programs.
 F-1 students may work under OPT or CPT authorization during their internship without requiring employer sponsorship for that stage.

 Which cities in California have the most legal intern sponsorship jobs?